-The National Synchrotron Light Source (NSLS) is one of the world’s most widely used scientific facilities, each year hosting more than 2,000 researchers from 400+ universities, laboratories, and companies.
-These scientists use intense beams of x-ray, ultraviolet, and infrared light along with an array of sophisticated imaging techniques to capture atomic-level “pictures” of a wide variety of materials, from biological molecules to semiconductor devices.
-In 2015, NSLS will be replaced by NSLS-II, which will be 10,000 times brighter with nanometer-scale resolution—a key resource for researchers at Brookhaven’s CFN—and will enhance the development of next-generation sustainable energy technologies and improve imaging of complex protein structures.
+The National Synchrotron Light Source II (NSLS-II) generates intense beams of x-ray, ultraviolet, and infrared light and offers an array of sophisticated imaging techniques to capture atomic-level “pictures” of a wide variety of materials, from biological molecules to semiconductor devices.
+NSLS-II has a nanometer-scale resolution—a key resource for researchers at Brookhaven’s CFN—and will enhance the development of next-generation sustainable energy technologies and improve imaging of complex protein structures.

 The Center for Functional Nanomaterials (CFN)—one of five Nanoscale Science Research Centers funded by the Department of Energy’s Office of Science—provides state-of-the-art tools for creating and exploring the properties of materials with dimensions spanning just billionths of a meter.
 CFN scientists are dedicated to atomic-level tailoring that addresses a wide range of energy challenges.
 CFN focus areas include: improving solar cells and other electronic nanomaterials; designing more efficient catalysts; developing new capabilities and uses for electron microscopy; nanofabrication based on soft and biological nanomaterials—all aided by theory and advanced computation.